Disposal of anatomical specimens, former anatomical specimens and body parts

 'Former anatomical specimens' are not defined in the HT Act.
 The HTA defines a former anatomical specimen as: 'An organ or body part donated for anatomical examination which is retained once the examination of the rest of the body has been completed'.

 No. Although the term may be used by some staff working at anatomy establishments, the concept of 'one third of a body' has no legal status under the HT Act and is not used by the HTA.
-Independent of the HTA, professional guidelines have been drawn up by the Professional Guidelines and Practices (Anatomy) Committee and are available on the websites of three professional bodies which comprise the committee, namely: the Anatomical Society of Great Britain and Ireland (ASGBI), the British Association of Clinical Anatomists (BACA) and the Institute of Anatomical Sciences.
+Independent of the HTA, professional guidelines have been drawn up by the Anatomy Associations Advisory Committee (AAAC ) and are available on the websites of the three professional bodies which comprise the committee, namely: the Anatomical Society (AS), the British Association of Clinical Anatomists (BACA) and the Institute of Anatomical Sciences (IAS).

 The HTA's codes of practice and other guidance should, however, be used as the definitive source of information for issues within our remit.
 If you are in any doubt, please contact the HTA.